OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 2.4 Remove Human Interaction

 Dynamic secrets are those that are generated for each request.
 When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
 Dynamic secrets should be used where possible to reduce the surface area of credential re-use.
-Should the application's database credentials be stolen, upon reboot they would be expired.
+Should the application's database credentials be stolen, upon reboot they would be expired. <TODO: ADD REFERENCES TO SENSIBLE SOURCES>

 Manually maintaining configuration files and password changes can be wasteful.
 The use of dynamic secrets removes the need for human interaction.

 ### 2.5 Auditing

 Auditing is an important role of secrets management due to the nature of the application.
 Auditing must be implemented in a secure way so as to be resilient against attempts to tamper with or delete the audit logs.
 At minimum the following should be audited:

-* Who requested a secret and for what system and role.
+- Who requested a secret and for what system and role.
-* Whether the secret request was approved or rejected.
+- Whether the secret request was approved or rejected.
-* When the secret was used and by whom/source.
+- When the secret was used and by whom/source.
-* When the secret has expired.
+- When the secret has expired.
-* If any attempts to re-use expired expired secrets have been made.
+- If any attempts to re-use expired expired secrets have been made.
-* If there have been any authentication errors.
+- If there have been any authentication errors.

-It is important that all auditing is correctly timestamped, another reason for a centralised approach, to maintain temporal consistency.
+~It is important that all auditing is correctly timestamped, another reason for a centralised approach, to maintain temporal consistency.~ <TODO: REMOVE THIS AND TALK ABOUT TIME MANAGEMENT AND TIME SYNC INSTEAD: HETEROGENITY IS NOT A BAD THING!>

 ### 2.6 Secret Lifecycle

 Secrets follow a lifecycle.
-The stages in the lifecycle are as follows:
+The stages in the lifecycle are as follows: <TODO: SEE IF CONSUMPTION SHOULD BE PART OF THIS OR AOTHER WAYS TO SHOW THAT THERE IS A DIFFERNECE BETWEEN AN ACTIVE AND A DEAD SECRET : THERE ARE MULTIPLE SOURCES THAT WORK WITH THAT>

-* Creation
+- Creation
-* Rotation
+- Rotation
-* Deletion
+- Deletion

 #### 2.6.1 Creation